20+ step Shopify SEO checklist: roadmap to your store's high rankings

 Pre-launch SEO tasks include setting up some necessary SEO tools and preparing to release content that’s made for your target audience.
 So, here are all the steps you should take before getting your Shopify site out into the world:

 Google Analytics is essential for any business that wants to get website performance data.
-It helps get important performance insights, so you can identify what digital marketing strategies or assets work and what don’t.
+It gives insights into what digital marketing strategies or assets work for your site and what don’t.

 Once you learn how to use it, you can leverage it to increase website traffic, enhance user experience, and potentially get more conversion rates.

-When adding a new property, you’ll need to provide your business objectives, property details, and business details, and choose a platform.
+When adding a new property, you’ll need to provide your business objectives, property details, and business details.
 You can find the full process in Google’s GA4 tutorial.

 A sitemap is a file with all the information about the pages and files on your website as well as their interconnection.
 It helps search engine crawlers discover and understand your website’s structure.

-On Shopify, a sitemap is generated automatically and contains links to all your products, pages, posts, images, and more.
+Shopify generates a sitemap automatically, and it contains links to all your products, pages, posts, images, and more.
 All you have to do is submit it to Google Search Console.
 Here’s how to do it:

 You can learn more about sitemaps and find more tips in our Shopify sitemap guide.